akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 ## Direct Replication of Events

-In addition to reading each replica's events from the database the replicated events are published across the Akka cluster to the replicas when used with Cluster Sharding.
+Each replica will read the events from all the other copies from the database.
+When used with Cluster Sharding, and to make the sharing of events with other replicas more efficient, each replica publishes the events across the Akka cluster directly to other replicas.
-The  query is still needed as delivery is not guaranteed, but can be configured to poll the database less often since most events will arrive at the replicas through the cluster.
+The delivery of events across the cluster is not guaranteed so the query to the journal is still needed but can be configured to poll the database less often since most events will arrive at the replicas through the cluster.

-This feature is enabled by default when using sharding.
+The direct replication of events feature is enabled by default when using Cluster Sharding.
-To disable this feature you first need to disable event publishing on the @scala[`EventSourcedBehavior`]@java[`ReplicatedEventSourcedBehavior`] with `withEventPublishing` and then disable direct replication through `withDirectReplication(true)` on @apidoc[ReplicatedEntityProvider]
+To disable this feature you first need to:

+1. disable event publishing @scala[on the `EventSourcedBehavior` with `withEventPublishing(false)`]@java[overriding `withEventPublishing` from `ReplicatedEventSourcedBehavior` to return `false`] , and then
+2. disable direct replication through `withDirectReplication(false)` on @apidoc[ReplicatedEntityProvider]

-The "event publishing" feature publishes each event to the local system event bus as a side effect after it has been written,
+The "event publishing" feature publishes each event to the local system event bus as a side effect after it has been written.

 ## Hot Standby